 5. Remove from the heat, adjust the seasoning if needed and stir in the roasted sweet potato cubes.

-7. Top the dal with the warm halloumi, scatter over the spring onions and serve with warm naan bread.
+7. Top your easy sweet potato dahl with the warm halloumi, scatter over the spring onions and serve with warm naan bread.

 Serving suggestions

-Serve with a scatter of finely chopped spring onions, fresh coriander/cilantro or thai basil.
-This dal is delicious with warm, lightly toasted naan bread, rice or boiled potatoes.
+Serve this roast sweet potato dahl with a scatter of finely chopped spring onions, fresh coriander/cilantro or thai basil.
+It is delicious with warm, lightly toasted naan bread, rice or boiled potatoes.

 Top tips